gao-hongnan/omniverse/_sources/transformer/decoder/concept.md

     horses) but not on zebra, should be able to recognize a zebra as something close to horse, given the semantic relationship between the two animals.

-    TODO: may need further clarification: Furthermore, we can actually pass an unseen label and a zebra image.
-How?
-Con

 -   Zero-shot transfer, often discussed within the context of transfer learning, involves applying a model trained on one set of tasks or domains to a completely new task or domain without any additional training.
 Here, the